angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 Wouldn't it be nice to have a cleaner git history that will follow a de facto standard which is commonly used?

-But more than this: having a clean and well formatted git history can help us releasing new software versions respecting semantic versioning and generating a changelog that includes all the changes we made and references to the commits.
+But more than this: having a clean and well-formatted git history can help us releasing new software versions respecting semantic versioning and generating a changelog that includes all the changes we made and references to the commits.

 No more struggle with forgotten version increasements in your `package.json`.
 No more manual changes in the `CHANGELOG.md` and missing references to necessary git commits.
 Wouldn't it be nice to automate the release process and generate the changelog and the package version by just checking and building it from a clean git history?
 And wouldn't it be nice to add all this stuff with one very simple single line command to your Angular project?